 Built on more than 10 years’ experience, our selection of Tours & Trips will provide our guests a visit to the Town and the Island with experienced guides and drivers.

-Should our guests not find what they want in our standard list, we’ll be happy to do our best to organize something different for them.
+Should our guests not find what they want in our standard list, we’ll be happy to organize something different for them.

 Get introduced to Stone Town, a place of winding alleys, bustling bazaars, mosques and grand Arab houses.
 This private city tour takes you on a leisurely walk through the winding and narrow alleys and streets of Zanzibar Town.